ppranay20/Acme-Blog/readme.md

 ## Installation

-To run the application you need your to get your own postgres url and paste it in the .env file along with PORT and JWT_SECRET.
+To run the application you need your to get your own postgres url and paste it in the .env file along with JWT_SECRET.

 Now to run the application type following commands :-